Exploring The Gita in the Maidstone Area

 We live a life assuming many identities from infancy to old age holding on to ideas which continue to change as we roll between pleasure and pain.
 Krishna explores this way of thinking and believing about ourselves and offers a simple and natural way of living.

-The meetings are usually held on designated Saturday mornings.
+The online meetings are held on designated Saturday mornings, on the Zoom platform.

-These currently run from 8am for 1 hour.
+These currently run for 1 hour.
 There is no charge.